SUBSCRIBE TO OUR FREE NEWSLETTER

 The case, Arizona State Legislature v.
 Arizona Independent Redistricting Commission, challenged a state constitutional amendment adopted in 2000 by Arizona voters, which created a politically neutral commission drawing new boundaries for the state's congressional districts every 10 years.
 Before the amendment, the state legislature, as in many states, had been responsible for setting and adjusting district lines.

 The Commission drew district boundaries in 2001 and again in 2011.
-After the 2011 redistricting, however, the Republican-controlled state legislature sued the Commission, arguing that use of the Commission to draw maps violated the U.S. Constitution's Elections Clause.
+After the 2011 redistricting, however, the Republican-controlled state legislature sued the Commission, arguing that using the Commission to draw maps violated the U.S. Constitution's Elections Clause.
 As the Arizona Republic notes: "If the Republican-led Legislature had won, lawmakers might have drawn boundaries to favor the GOP."

 "Today's ruling is a big win for voters because it validates the power of citizens to use the ballot box to combat dysfunction," said Michael Li, counsel at the Brennan Center.